-Savvy executive job seekers know that the very first steps in landing a great-fit job are TARGETING (selecting, say, 10-15 employers that you feel will provide the kind of job you want) and then RESEARCHING each one for industry and company market intelligence.
+Savvy executive job seekers know that the very first steps in landing a great-fit new executive job are TARGETING (selecting, say, 10-15 employers that you feel will provide the kind of job you want) and then RESEARCHING each one for industry and company market intelligence.

 Don’t even think of diving into updating your resume or LinkedIn profile, until you’ve done this!

 You’ll use this information to determine the expertise and qualifications you possess, that will help them increase and improve business.

 You’ll then define your personal brand and unique promise of value to them, and showcase your value-add in your personal marketing communications (resume, biography, LinkedIn profile, etc.).

 - Company overviews and history

 - Primary market